 Is the vaccine free?
 How is the vaccine being paid for?

 Vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost.
 However, vaccination providers will be able to charge an administration fee for giving the shot to someone.
 Vaccine providers can get this fee reimbursed by the patient’s public or private insurance company or, for uninsured patients, by the Health Resources and Services Administration’s Provider Relief Fund.

 Is one vaccine better than another?

-No, both the Moderna and Pfizer vaccines will produce the same results.
-They have both completed clinical trials and have data which demonstrate the vaccines are safe and effective.
+No, the Johnson & Johnson, Moderna and Pfizer vaccines will produce the same results.
+They have completed clinical trials and have data which demonstrate the vaccines are safe and effective.
 The FDA and CDC review the data thoroughly before granting an Emergency Use Authorization.

 How many doses are needed, and why?